Part 5: Printing & Publishing

 Time to get cracking!

-Theres only so much scrutiny you can do through a computer screen when the finished product is meant to be printed.
+There was only so much scrutiny you can do through a computer screen when the finished product is meant to be physically printed.
 Time for some good old-fashioned stickies and markups on paper!

 Image of a Lion and Bunny sketch marked up in pencil